sandeepansg/claude_prj1/readme.md

 - **Mathematical Verification**: Tests semigroup and commutativity properties critical to security
 - **User-Friendly Interface**: Simple command-line interface for demonstrations and testing
 - **Modular Architecture**: Clean separation of concerns for maintainability and reusability
+- **Feistel Cipher**: Implementation of the Feistel structure for symmetric encryption
+- **Dynamic S-boxes**: S-boxes generated from the shared secret for enhanced security
+- **Complete Encryption Pipeline**: Key exchange followed by symmetric encryption

 ## Installation